radiah23/MassMedicaidPy/README.md

 ## Package Structure

-### Assumptions
+### Assumptions of all the modules

-- The user using this is a U.S. Citizen/ Permenant Resident and a Massachussetts resident
+- Primary applicant be a U.S. Citizen or Permanent Resident
-- The user using this is an adult according to Massachussetts otherwise it does not process the results
+- Primary applicant  be a Massachusetts resident
+- Primary applicant  be 19 years or older (adults only) - otherwise the package will not process results
+- Primary applicant is assumed to be the primary caretaker when dependents are present
-- The dependents can be of any age
+- Dependents can be of any age
-- The age of the user and their dependents have is the year (not calculating for months and days)
-- The dependents of the user needs to live in the same household as the user using this package, error in results otherwise.
+- Dependents live in the same household as the primary applicant (error in results otherwise)
-- The dependents of the user have the same citizenship, state as the user
+- Dependents have the same citizenship and state as the primary applicant
-- Total income must be calculated and provided as total annual household income (users must calculate this themselves)
+- Total income must be calculated and provided as total annual household income in USD
+- Users must calculate their household income themselves before using the package
-- Total yearly income must be in USD
+- Birthdates must be provided in 'YYYY-MM-DD' format
-- The user is assumed to be the primary caretaker when dependents are present
-- Federal Poverty Level (FPL) data is based on the 2024 guidelines so the threshold might change annually
+- Birthdates cannot be in the future.
+Throws an error if input by the user.
+- Age calculations are based on years only
+- Gender must be one of: "Male", "Female", or "Prefer not to Disclose"
-- Relationship types for dependents are limited to "Spouse", "Child", or "Adult-Related-Dependent" and it does not account for any other relationship.
-Throws an error if you try to input any other types.
+- Relationship types for dependents are limited to: "Spouse", "Child", or "Adult-Related-Dependent" (throws an error for other types)
+- Disability and pregnancy status are boolean (True/False) values only
+- Federal Poverty Level (FPL) data is based on 2024 guidelines (thresholds may change annually and require package updates)
 - The package assumes standard MassHealth program categories and does not account for special circumstances or waiver programs
-- Does not provide enrollment assistance or next steps after determining eligibility
-- Gender must be one of the options :  [Male, Female, Prefer not to Disclose] for the sake of the project scope.
+- Income eligibility is based solely on Federal Poverty Level percentages.

 ### 1. Household Information Module
 Defines the main user-facing classes.